askap-vast/vast-pipeline/docs/using/runconfig.md

 **`measurements.write_measurements_parquet`**
 Boolean.
 When `True` the measurements `parquet` file, containing all the measurements associated with the run, is produced.

-Producing these files for medium sized runs (hundreds of images) and is functionally required for large runs (thousands of images), for post-processing.
+Producing these files for medium sized runs (hundreds of images) is recommended and is functionally required for large runs (thousands of images), for post-processing.
 Defaults to `False`.

 !!! note
     The measurements parquet can optionally be produced after the run has completed - this is the recommended method to ensure that the entire run doesn't fail if something breaks in this final step.
 See the [Generating Measurements Parquet page](genparquet.md) for details.